ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 } ReportMetadata;

 struct {
-  TaskID task_id;
-  ReportMetadata metadata;
+  ReportMetadata report_metadata;
   opaque public_share<0..2^32-1>;
   HpkeCiphertext encrypted_input_shares<1..2^32-1>;
 } Report;
 ~~~

-This message is called the Client's report.
-It consists of the task ID, report
-metadata, the "public share" output by the VDAF's input-distribution algorithm,
-and the encrypted input share of each of the Aggregators.
-(Note that the public
-share might be empty, depending on the VDAF.
-For example, Prio3 has an empty
-public share, but Poplar1 does not.
-See {{!VDAF}}.)
-The header consists of the
-task ID and report "metadata".
-The metadata consists of the following fields:
+* `report_metadata` is public metadata describing the report.

-* A report ID used by the Aggregators to ensure the report appears in at most
+    * `report_id` is used by the Aggregators to ensure the report appears in at
-  one batch.
-(See {{input-share-validation}}.)
-The Client MUST generate this by
+      most one batch (see {{input-share-validation}}).
+The Client MUST generate
-  generating 16 random bytes using a cryptographically secure random number
+      this by generating 16 random bytes using a cryptographically secure random
-  generator.
+      number generator.

+[Note/TODO: it's important that the _Client_ chooses the report ID.
+We use the
+report ID as the nonce, and VDAF-04 will include some guidance explaining that
+if the report ID is chosen with knowledge of the VDAF verify key, privacy could
+be violated.
+For that reason, we can't allow either aggregator to choose report
+IDs.]

-* A timestamp representing the time at which the report was generated.
+    * `time` is the time at which the report was generated.
+The Client SHOULD
-  Specifically, the `time` field is set to the number of seconds elapsed since
-  the start of the UNIX epoch.
-The client SHOULD round this value down to the
+      round this value down to the nearest multiple of the task's
-  nearest multiple of `time_precision` in order to ensure that that the
+      `time_precision` in order to ensure that that the timestamp cannot be used
-  timestamp cannot be used to link a report back to the Client that generated
+      to link a report back to the Client that generated it.

-  it.
+* `public_share` is the public share output by the VDAF sharding algorithm.
+Note
+  that the public share might be empty, depending on the VDAF.
+For example,
+  Prio3 has an empty public share, but Poplar1 does not.
+See {{!VDAF}}.

+* `encrypted_input_shares` is the encrypted input shares for each of the
+   Aggregators.

 To generate a report, the Client begins by sharding its measurement into input
 shares as specified by the VDAF.
 It then wraps each input share in the following
 structure:

+[TODO: this should explicitly show the call to VDAF.measurement_to_input_shares]

 ~~~
 struct {